siberiacancode/reactuse/docs/index.md

 - title: useUnmount
   details: Hook that defines the logic when unmounting a component
   link: /functions/hooks/useUnmount
+- title: useWebSocket
+  details: Hook that connects to a WebSocket server and handles incoming and outgoing messages
+  link: /functions/hooks/useWebSocket
 - title: useWindowEvent
   details: Hook attaches an event listener to the window object for the specified event
   link: /functions/hooks/useWindowEvent